Use this form to report a scam to the ACCC. Before completing it, please read our privacy statement.

 Where consent is provided, the ACCC will share Scamwatch reports with the intermediary organisation.
 By providing your consent, you agree to release your full report and personal information to the intermediary.

-Your information is used to inform the intermediary’s scam prevention efforts.
-Individual matters are unlikely to be investigated, and it is not likely that any money lost to the scammer can be recovered.
-The intermediary may contact you if they require further information, but they will not reply to all reports.
+Your information is used to assist the intermediary’s scam prevention efforts.
+Individual matters are unlikely to be investigated, and it's also unlikely that any money lost to the scammer can be recovered.
+The intermediary will not reply to all reports.

 The intermediary may contact you if they require further information.
 Remember to ask the intermediary to confirm their identity before providing any information.